Marrying in the UK

 - Prove your knowledge of English to A1 level with a Secure English Language Test (SELT)

 A successful Spouse visa application gives you 30 months of leave.
 The application fee for a Spouse visa is £1523 from outside the UK but if you have got married inside the UK and are applying from in-country, the application costs £1033.
-For each dependant added to your visa, the costs are the same.
+For each dependant added to your visa, the costs are the same as citizenship application alone.
 You will also need to pay the healthcare surcharge for each year you are in the UK.

 Applying for indefinite leave to remain